 Ship eBay Items in Mailing Envelopes to Save Money

-When you send your auction item to a winning eBay bidder, a great way to save on shipping costs is by sending the item in an envelope instead of a box.
+You’ll be shipping your eBay stuff in an envelope or a box.
+Don’t be quick to discount shipping in envelopes.
 Any item under 13 ounces can be shipped via First Class mail — and that can represent quite a savings.

 Mailing envelopes come in many types of materials.
 Some are sturdier than others.
 Here’s what many eBay sellers use: